seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **COUNTESS**
 Had you not lately an intent,--speak truly,--
-To go to Paris?
+To go to Paris? ...

 **HELENA**
-Madam, I had.
+...
+Madam, I had. ...

+**COUNTESS**
+...
+Wherefore?
+Tell true.

+**HELENA**
+I will tell truth; by grace itself I swear.
 You know my father left me some prescriptions
-Of rare and proved effects; amongst them all
+Of rare and proved effects, such as his reading
+And manifest experience had collected
+For general sovereignty; and that he will'd me
+In heedfull'st reservation to bestow them,
+As notes whose faculties inclusive were
+More than they were in note: amongst the rest,
 There is a remedy, approved, set down,
 To cure the desperate languishings whereof
-The king is render'd lost.
+The king is render'd lost. ...

 **COUNTESS**
+...
 This was your motive
 For Paris, was it? speak.

 **HELENA**
 My lord your son made me to think of this;
 Else Paris and the medicine and the king
 Had from the conversation of my thoughts
-Haply been absent then.
+Haply been absent then. ...

 **COUNTESS**
+...
 But think you, Helen,
 If you should tender your supposed aid,
 He would receive it? he and his physicians
 Are of a mind; he, that they cannot help him,
 They, that they cannot help: how shall they credit
 A poor unlearned virgin, when the schools,
 Embowell'd of their doctrine, have left off
-The danger to itself?
+The danger to itself? ...

 **HELENA**
+...
 There's something in't,
 More than my father's skill, which was the greatest
 Of his profession, that his good receipt
 Shall for my legacy be sanctified
 By the luckiest stars in heaven: and, would your honor
 But give me leave to try success, I'd venture
 The well-lost life of mine on his grace's cure
-By such a day and hour.
+By such a day and hour. ...

 **COUNTESS**
+...
 Dost thou believe't?

 **HELENA**
 Ay, madam, knowingly.